 This beautiful panorama of a part of Östra kyrkogården in Malmö conveys a feeling of the size of the cemetery.
-The structured design meets the natural environment, and together they form an important part of our cultural heritage. Östra kyrkogården will soon celebrate its 100-year anniversary, and this story looks both back and into the future.
-Read more about its history, architecture and an art exhibition
+The structured design meets the natural environment, and together they form an important part of our cultural heritage. Östra kyrkogården has celebrated its 100-year anniversary, and this story looks both back and into the future.
+Read more about its history and architecture ↓

 People in motion

 A cemetery is also a meeting place and a place of work.
 Some 60 persons work here and many more walk on the roads, narrow pathways, passages, hills and view the private and yet public areas of the individual graves.
 A resting room for many and a place of work for some ↓